 In my article DJ on a budget I recommend the awesome Pioneer DJ DM-40 for home DJing.
 Click here for the article.

 (Update) I recently bought a set of Behringer B210D Eurolive active speakers and they are amazing!
 They also come in at a great price!
-See the current price here on Amazon - Behringer B210D Eurolive
+See our favourite Behringer speakers:

 The traditional DJ set-up consists of a set of turntables, a mixer, and some headphones.
 Very simple, very cheap to get started, and very fun.
 This is the simplest way the become a DJ and you have some great options…